AtDinesh/cryptozombies/Solidity_course2/3_build_an_oracle/README.md

 2. Remove the `id` from the `myRequests` mapping (`delete myMapping[key]`).
 3. Fire an event to let the front-end know that the price was updated.

+## Chapter 7: The onlyOracle Modifier

+The `onlyOracle` modifier will prevent other contracts from calling the callback.
+The modifier should just check that the address calling this function is oracleAddress.
+How to know the address taht calls a function? via `msg.sender`.